-Asandha Company Ltd
+49 Asandha Company Ltd

-Even though that Aasandha scheme includes the medical expenses for local and as well as for oversea treatments, apart from providing subsidies to the Aasandha company, the budget includes direct subsidies for medical treatment support - local.
+Even though that Aasandha scheme includes the medical expenses for local and as well as for oversea treatments, apart from providing subsidies to the Aasandha company, the budget includes direct subsidies for medical treatment support- abroad, and medical treatment support - local.
 These expenditures could be managed if the Aasandha scheme is strengthened to avoid the mismanagement.